BenConstable9/OpenQ/README.md

 # Q
 Music Cuing Software written with the Electron Framework.
-Still in development.
-Not recommended to be used in live situations yet; software has not been tested for stability when cueing large amounts of music.
+Still in development - Not recommended to be used in live situations yet.

+## Latest Updates

+- Major Styling Changes
+- Import Song Button

 ## Known Issues

-None
+- [ ] When importing music through button, length is not detected.

 ## Future Developments

-- [ ] Implement file importer to import music.
+- [x] Implement file importer to import music.
 Currently this is achieved manually.
 - [ ] Find way to retrieve music file details
 - [ ] Implement show savings method as well as importing method
 - [ ] Add more features to the taskbar once music is selected